davimgeo/davimgeo/README.md

 # ⭐ Experience

 I am an undergraduate student and researcher in Geophysics, passionate about seismic imaging and inverse problems.
 At GISIS, I work with seismic processing and interpretation software, and I also develop codes for seismic modeling and processing.
-Additionally, as a volunteer at Horizonte Soluções Geofísicas, a junior enterprise, I write code to enhance the processing and imaging of electrical data.
+Additionally, as a volunteer at Horizonte Soluções Geofísicas, I write code to enhance the processing and imaging of electrical data.
 My experience also includes quality checking of electrical data and operating inversion software for electrical data.

 # 💻 Technologies
 ![python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)